massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 ☑️ It can receive and consume the level number value from the parent component.

-☑️ It can have proper level number depending on where the component is placed in a page in the sequential manner from small to large.
-(If its parent component has *h3*, this component starts with *h4*.)
+☑️ The component's heading level number should adjust according to the component's placement on a page.
+For example, if its parent component starts with an *h3*, this component starts with *h4*.

 The *sequential manner* means: